simonbalanoff/ResidentFeedback-API/README.md

 # Resident Feedback API

+> ⚠️ **Public, View-Only — Not Open Source**
+> Code is provided for evaluation only; no usage or redistribution rights are granted.

 A secure REST API for managing surgical assessments between attendings and residents.
 Built with **Node.js, Express, and MongoDB**, this backend handles authentication, feedback submissions, and role-based access for medical users.